-Agreement with the Chief Executive Officer Greg Sullivan to pay compensation of \$12,000 per month, with an annual 5% increase and a car allowance of \$600 per month.
+Agreement with the Chief Executive Officer Greg Sullivan to pay compensation of CAD\$12,000 per month, with an annual 5% increase and a car allowance of CAD\$600 per month.
 The agreement expires on December 31, 2016.
+In the event of termination without cause, the Company is obligated to pay two times the then monthly compensation and by continuing the then benefits coverage for a period of 2 years.
 The monthly remuneration will increase with accomplishment of milestones.
-The agreement may be terminated with mutual consent or by the Chief Executive Officer giving three weeks notice.
+The agreement may be terminated with mutual consent or by the Chief Executive Officer giving three weeks' notice.
+Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD 12,502.
+This reduction will continue until the completion of the next round of financing.

-Effective October 4, 2012, SDI executed an agreement with a company in which the Chief Operating Officer Dean Thrasher has an interest in, for a period of two years which expires on September 30, 2014 for services rendered.
-The total consulting fees are estimated at \$480,000 for the two year period.
-SDI paid cash and expensed \$240,000 during the year ended November 30, 2013.
-SDI paid cash and expensed \$169,968 during the nine month period ended August 31, 2014.
-The company may also accept common shares at \$0.45 per common share in lieu of cash.
-As of August 31, 2014, the company has not exercised its right to accept this compensation in shares.
+Effective October 1, 2014, SDI executed a renewal agreement with a company in which the Chief Operating Officer Dean Thrasher has an interest in, for a period which expires on December 31, 2017 for services rendered.
+The total consulting fees are estimated at CAD\$864,000 for the three year period.
+In the event of termination without cause due to change in control brought out by sale, lease, merger or transfer, the Company is obligated to pay severance of 18 months fees at current rate at time of change in control.
+SDI paid cash and expensed \$230,892 during the year ended November 30, 2014.
+The company may also accept common shares in lieu of cash.
+As of November 30, 2014, the company has not exercised its right to accept this compensation in shares.
+Effective February 1, 2015, the Company and director agreed to reduce the monthly remuneration by 10% to CAD 21,600.
+This reduction will continue until the completion of the next round of financing.

-Effective January 1, 2013, SDI executed an agreement with a non-related consultant to pay compensation of \$7,000 per month.
+Effective January 1, 2013, SDI executed an agreement with a non-related consultant to pay compensation of CAD \$7,000 per month.
 The consultant is to assist with sales initiatives, demos and participate in trade shows.
 The agreement is for a period of one year and was renewed for an additional period of one year.
 Either party may terminate the consulting agreement by giving 30 days written notice.
+Subsequent to the year, the Company extended this agreement for four months at a rate of \$5,000 per month, expiring April 30, 2015.
 Effective January 1, 2013, SDI executed an agreement with another non-related consultant to pay compensation of \$7,000 per month.
 The consultant is to assist with sales initiatives, demos and participate in trade shows.
 The agreement is for a period of one year and was renewed for an additional period of one year.
+Either party may terminate the consulting agreement is for a period of one year and was renewed for an additional period of one year.
+Either party may terminate the consulting agreement is for a period of one year and was renewed for an additional period of one year.
 Either party may terminate the consulting agreement by giving 30 days written notice.
+During the quarter ended February 28, 2015, the Company terminated this agreement.